 About Seattle Community Court"A nontraditional approach to address traditional problems"

 Seattle's Community Court opened in March 3, 2005, initially addressing low level chronic offenders in the Downtown Core and Pioneer Square neighborhoods.
-By the end of 2007 it was expanded citywide and now in its 5th year, Community court partners with nearly 25 neighborhood community service sites.
-Through December 2009, over 5,436 defendants completed 49,436 community service hours helping 25 community organizations restore neighborhoods and serve others in need.
+By the end of 2007 it was expanded citywide and now in its 9th year, Community court has partnered with over 25 neighborhood community service sites.
+As of September 2013, over 7,698 defendants completed 62,199 community service hours helping numerous community organizations restore neighborhoods and serve others in need.

-Defendants complete their hours as the improve neighborhoods through litter removal and urban green space restoration.
+Defendants improve neighborhoods through litter removal and urban green space restoration.
 They also assemble and distribute hygiene kits for the homeless, and work in food banks and non-profit organizations.
-Recently, participants completed a colorful mural in the Lake City neighborhood.

-Repeat offenders, those with previous criminal histories, appear in Community Court before the judge, who reinforces the importance of seeking help.
-The judge also requires them to make prescribed social service linkages and complete community service hours.
+Offenders who appear in Community Court before the judge are encouraged to seek help.
+The judge also requires them to make prescribed social service contacts and complete community service hours.